AtsushiSakai/rosbag_compress/README.md

 # rosbag_compress
-A Python comand line tool for multiple ROS bag files compression and decompression
+A python command line tool for compression or decompression of multiple ROS bag files

-This tool search bag files recrusively,
+This tool searchs bag files recrusively,

 compress or compress them at same time.

 It is executed in parallel process, so the task is done fastly.

-This tool use the rosbag command line tool which is a default ROS tool.
+This tool uses the rosbag command line tool which is a default ROS tool.

 [rosbag/Commandline - ROS Wiki](http://wiki.ros.org/rosbag/Commandline#compress "rosbag/Commandline - ROS Wiki")